OpenCTI-Platform/opencti/docs/docs/usage/automation.md

 By clicking the burger button of a component, you can replace it by another one.

-By clicking on the arrow icon on the bottom right corner of a component, you can develop a new branch at the same level.
+By clicking on the arrow icon in the bottom right corner of a component, you can develop a new branch at the same level.

 By clicking the "+" button on a link between components, you can insert a component between the two.

-### Components of playbooks
+## Components of playbooks

 ![List of current components](assets/playbook_components.png)